SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 ### Connecting via Dremio REST API

 Dremio offers an [SQL REST API](https://docs.dremio.com/rest-api/sql/) which you can use to run SQL queries against tables in the data lake.
-You need to authenticate with your Dremio account against Dremio in order to use the API.
+You must authenticate with your Dremio account against Dremio in order to use the API.

 Note that the API might change any time and {{< company-sag >}} does not provide any guarantees.
 Dremio does not send any CORS headers, so direct access from a browser-based application is not possible.
 It is highly recommended to use {{< product-c8y-iot >}} DataHub's REST API, see below.